MaxMaeder/DriveBackupV2/DriveBackup/styleguide.md

 there are other code structures that lead to violations of the spirit of the law.

 #### In classes
 Take what you need, nothing more.
-This often relates to [texas constructors](#stay-out-of-texas) but it can also hide in constructors or methods that take few parameters.
+This often relates to [texas constructors](#stay-out-of-texas), but it can also hide in constructors or methods that take few parameters.
 The key idea is to defer assembly to the layers of the code that know enough to assemble and instead just take the minimal interface you need to get your work done.